wrkzdev/turtlecoin-rpc-js/README.md

 ## Walletd RPC API Interface

-As we can actually run this wrapper inside another nodeJS project, we expose all of the walletd RPC API commands via the ```wallet.api``` property.
+We expose all of the walletd RPC API commands via the ```Walletd``` interface.
 Each of the below methods are [Javascript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 For safety sake, **always** handle your promise catches as we do use them properly.

 ***Special Note: Any and all amounts/fees will already be in HUMAN readable units.
 DO NOT DIVIDE THEM AGAIN unless you've specified ```decimalDivisor``` as ```1``` in the options.
 You have been warned.***